Chakradhara29/Cone-Detection-for-Formula-Student-Driverless-Competition-Assignment/README.md

 7. **vivinvarshan's Repository**
    - Provides resources specifically for how to find neccessary add on and how to deploy them.
    - Page: [https://developer.nvidia.com/embedded/jetson-developer](https://github.com/vivinvarshans/Cone-Detection-MathWork-Assignment/tree/main)

-I would like to show my gradtitude to VIVIN, who personally hellped me on call with the neccessary add on and Skidpad test.
+I would like to show my gradtitude to VIVIN, who personally helped me on call with the neccessary add on and Skidpad test.

 Each of these resources can provide additional details and practical guidance for implementing, deploying, and optimizing deep learning-based object detection systems in MATLAB/Simulink for real-time automotive applications.